Best Tropical Fruits

 - Watermelon

-Don’t let the fact some of these trees can grow very large put you off.
+When considering what tropical fruits to grow, don’t let the fact some of these trees can grow very large put you off.
 The backyard gardener simply has to prune to keep those monsters under control.
-Indeed, when grown commercially, most of these trees, such as the mango, are pruned regularly as a matter of coarse.

 - Grapefruit